 - Must be in Portable Document Format (.pdf) - Font Size: 12 point or larger.
 Figure Legends may be 9 point or larger. - Font Type: Times New Roman.
-Biosketches using the provided NIH template may use Arial. - Spacing: No more than six lines of type within a vertical inch (2.54 cm). - Page Size: No larger than 8.5 inches x 11.0 inches (21.59 cm x 27.94 cm). - Margins: At least 0.5 inch (1.27 cm) in all directions. - Headers or Footers may only be used for page numbers on Supporting Documents, but margins must remain at least 0.5 inches with the header or footer.
+Biosketches using the provided NIH template can use Arial. - Spacing: No more than six lines of type within a vertical inch (2.54 cm). - Page Size: No larger than 8.5 inches x 11.0 inches (21.59 cm x 27.94 cm). - Margins: At least 0.5 inch (1.27 cm) in all directions. - Headers or Footers may only be used for page numbers on Supporting Documents, but margins must remain at least 0.5 inches with the header or footer.
 Formatting of the header and footer on the Pre-Application template must not be altered and MUST BE INCLUDED. - Recommended lengths for each narrative section of the application are provided.
-The complete Pre-Application narrative (Sections A-E of the Template) must not exceed 3 pages in length.
+The complete application narrative must not exceed 3 pages in length.